What is multicloud?

-Start your multicloud journey with Anthos, Google Cloud’s multicloud platform.
+Start your multicloud journey with Anthos, Google Cloud’s managed hybrid and multicloud platform.

 Best of each cloud